 The Stationery and Every Little Detail

 A fundraising letter will be scrutinized by the person receiving it.
 One of the first things they will notice is the type of paper that it is printed on.
-A successful organization, one they feel like they should donate too, will use fine stationary and will always have a proper letterhead.
-They will also be quick to notice if the letter has hand written or printed by a computer.
+A successful organization, one they feel like they should donate too, will use fine stationery and will always have a proper letterhead.
+They will also be quick to notice if the letter has handwritten or printed by a computer.
 The attention to every little detail can go a long way with potential donors.

 Statics show that people are more likely to give money to an organization that takes time to hand write a fundraising letter.
 Not only does it give a more professional image, but it adds a level of personalization to it.
 A company must never send a letter that is not on some sort of letterhead.
 Always use a traditional tri-fold and put the letter in a crisp white envelope.

 After attention has been paid to every detail, it’s time to write the letter.
 There should always be a proper salutation both at the beginning and end of the letter.
 In some instances, the person in charge of donations may not be known, so it will have to be addresses accordingly.
 If the person in charge of donations name is known, then the letter should be addressed by their name and official title.

 When drafting the body of the letter, put a little bit of background information about the company in it.
 The potential donor will want a brief history to know if it is something they feel comfortable donating too.
 Don’t go overboard and give the entire history, but just briefly go over what this not for profit companies history.
 Make sure to put this in the first paragraph.
 Also, make sure to include if this company or person has made previous donations to thank them for their past contributions before requesting additional support.